-Logi Report provides a robust, flexible, and configurable logging system which is based on log4j v1.2.8 and supports versions from log4j v1.2.8 to v1.3alpha7.
+Logi Report provides a robust, flexible, and configurable logging system that is based on Apache Log4j 2.
 You can use the logging system to obtain meaningful and helpful Logi Report log information in a convenient way.
 This topics describes the advantages of the Logi Report logging system and how to configure it to serve your requirements.

 This topic includes the following sections:

 - Benefits of the Logi Report Logging System